sethgecko13/cloudflared1/README.md

 No more firewall issues, no drivers, no more ORM (because you get straight json back and you can just unmarsall direct to your object).

+Caveat: I'm using this for my own projects and adding features as necessary as I need them.
+Probably a good idea to use this as a starting point for how to accomplish something similar instead of relying on my hundred lines of code as a hard dependency.

 ## Example:

 ```